tamylaa/clodo-framework/ui-structures/concepts/second-order-acquisition-strategy.md

-# LEGO Framework: Second-Order Information Acquisition Strategy
+# CLODO Framework: Second-Order Information Acquisition Strategy

 ## 🎯 **Core Concept**

-The LEGO Framework currently collects **87 inputs** across its scripts, but **only 6 are absolutely necessary**.
+The CLODO Framework currently collects **87 inputs** across its scripts, but **only 6 are absolutely necessary**.
 The remaining **81 inputs** are "second-order information" that can be **derived, auto-generated, or discovered** from these core inputs through smart conventions and intelligent defaults.

 ## 📊 **The 6 Absolutely Required Inputs**